aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the image storage path for the workbook,all the shapes,images will be stored in this directory, the default path is acwcache under current application Base Directory users need to implement a schedule service to clean the files those are out of session time.
+Gets the image storage path for the workbook,all the shapes,images will be stored in this directory, the default path is acwcache under current application Base Directory users need to implement a schedule service to clean the files those are out of session time.

 **Returns:**
 java.lang.String